 What We Do

-They will prepare, rehearse, present, record, and evaluate performances of their own compositions and arrangements—individually and collaboratively—to demonstrate interpretive understandings; original creative intent; and jazz, classical, and global music influences.
+Drawing on jazz, classical, and global music influences, you will prepare, rehearse, present, record, and evaluate performances of your own compositions and arrangements—individually and collaboratively—to demonstrate your interpretive understanding of the material and of your own creative intent.

 Advance the Social Power of Music

-BGJI students will develop a clear understanding of the role of the artist in society and investigate how music can serve as a positive force in the community.
-By using music as a tool to promote intercultural, interracial, and social understanding; tolerance; and social values, they will become role models in their community.
+You will develop a clear understanding of the role of the artist and investigate how music can serve as a positive force in our society.
+By using music as a tool to promote intercultural, interracial, and social understanding and values, you will become a role model in the global community.

 Connect Music with Nature